gitJackG/nft-analytics/README.md

 # NFT Analytics Dashboard

 A simple Rails app to display top NFT collections and their NFTs.
+My aim with this project is to learn Rails, Sidekiq and ClickHouse.

 ## Features
 - View collection metadata and images